Tag: Relationship Advice

 It’s paradoxical, but letting go of the pain feels like letting go of her.

-Part of us never wants to let go, because it feels like we’re giving up.
+Part of us doesn’t want to let go, because it feels like we’re giving up or letting her off the hook.

 I help you overcome problems like this (and many more) in my book.